Jacko88888/Wazuh-on-Zimaos/README.md

 bash
 Copy code
 docker volume create wazuh-agent-data
-Attach the agent to the manager’s Docker network (so it can resolve the manager by name):
+Get the manager container’s network name and attach the agent to it (so it can resolve the manager by name):

 bash
 Copy code